CUH Logo

 Medication

-On the morning of the implant you will be asked to use an enema; specific instructions on this will be given to you when you attend clinic.
-This empties your lower bowel and rectum so that the ultrasound images of your prostate will be clear.
+On the morning of your implant, you will need to use an enema.
+We will provide specific instructions for this when you come to the clinic.
+This step clears out your lower bowel and rectum, ensuring clear ultrasound images of your prostate.

 The implant procedure